 WARNING *Upsetting Images*

-Brooke was taken into charity care on Thursday 2nd March and had a very lucky escape thanks to a passer-by, Lincolnshire Fire and Rescue and Rase Vets.
+Bransby Horses’ most recent intake, Brooke (pictured) had a very lucky escape thanks to a passer-by, Lincolnshire Fire and Rescue and Rase Vets.
 Brooke was stuck in the River Till after slipping on the very wet river bank.
 It is unknown how long Brooke had been in the water, but she was very weak and unable to stand.
-Brooke’s emergency treatment began immediately.
+Rase Vets began her treatment immediately and administered her with a shock rate of intravenous fluids to get her balanced until the team at Bransby Horses were able to step in to offer immediate special care, with the aim of bringing her temperature up using heat lamps and rugs.
+Brooke was eating whilst she was laid in the stable which gave us the impression she was stronger and her blood test results weren’t too concerning.